-A beach wedding, whether held at an exotic destination or your summer getaway home, can be a great experience both for the couple and their guests.
+A beach wedding, whether held at an exotic destination or your summer getaway home, can be a great experience for both the couple and their guests.
 After all, it's like a mini-vacation for everyone involved!
 However, pulling off a flawless event at the shore isn't without its unique challenges.
 We tapped destination wedding designer Michelle Rago for her expert advice on the most important things to know when planning your nautical nuptials.

 Have a Daytime Ceremony

 "The ocean presents one of the most beautiful settings so I always encourage couples to consider having their wedding during daylight hours," says Rago.
-"Once the sun drops below the horizon, the water goes black — and unless you have a full moon, the sea is lost."
+"Once the sun drops below the horizon, the water goes black—and unless you have a full moon, the sea is lost."

 But having a daytime wedding means you need to consider a few things.
 "SPF 50 is sexy," laughs Rago.
 "You don't want to get a crazy sunburn on your wedding day."
 Flowers also don't like the hot sun and can be tricky to work with.
 "Choose a ceremony design and flowers that can hold up in the heat," advises Rago.
 "A few options that work well are freesias, calla lilies, orchids, and succulents.
 Steer away from hydrangeas and roses, which have a tendency to wilt quickly."